alphagov/govuk-developer-docs/source/manual/get-started.html.md

     dev$ bowl whitehall -w mapit

+If these `bowl` commands fail, try the troubleshooting guide on [how to fix a broken bowl](/manual/fix-problems-with-vagrant.html#using-bowl-fails-with-bundler-error).

 ## 9. Keep your VM up to date

 There are a few scripts that should be run regularly to keep your VM up to date.
 In `govuk-puppet/development-vm` there is `update-git.sh` and `update-bundler.sh` to help with this.
 Also, `govuk_puppet` should be run from anywhere on the VM regularly.